princessjacob/Semester-Long-Project-WebTech-Lecture/SLP WEBSITE/README.md

-Folder assigned for the newly designed page.
+Folder assigned for the newly designed website.

 PROGRESS LEVELS